apjanke/octave-tablicious/README.md

 * Add the `inst/` directory from the repo to your Octave path.

 ## Documentation

+Once you have Tablicious installed, the user manual will show up in the Octave GUI’s documentation browser.
+You can also run `help <foo>` or `doc <foo>` for any of the classes or functions in Tablicious.

 The documentation for the latest development version can be viewed online at <https://apjanke.github.io/octave-tablicious/doc/tablicious.html>.